 Think of interesting, unique place details.
 You could start a fantasy by describing:

 - meeting points between worlds

 What spaces and location details in fantasy have fascinated you in your reading?
+What fantasy elements have intrigued you while reading in the fantasy genre?
 Create that same opening magic.

 Launch into customs or cultures

-In deciding how to start a fantasy novel, it’s easy to focus on place description.
+In deciding how to start writing fantasy, it’s easy to focus on place description.